ivanprytula/mastering_python/src/quiz/knowledge_base/three_levels_syllabus.md

 - Constructing a GUI – basic blocks and conventions;
 - Event-driven programming;
 - Popular GUI environments and toolkits;
-- _tkinter_  Python interface to Tcl/Tk (
-  tkinter’s application life cycle;
-  widgets, windows and events; s ample applications\
+- _tkinter_  Python interface to Tcl/Tk ( tkinter’s application life cycle; widgets, windows and events; sample applications)
-  )
 - _pygame_ – a simple way of developing multimedia applications.

 #### Block 4: The Elements of Network Programming: Working with RESTful APIs